Carreau/jupyter-book/notebook-extensions.md

 ## Explanation

-Do not be preoccupied with what `IPython.notebook.config.update` is we will see that later.
+Do not be preoccupied with what `IPython.notebook.config.update` is.
+We will see that later.

-The `"load_extensions"` part take a dict with the name of extensions and wether they are loaded or not.
-It is one of the config value which is now stored on server side.
+The `"load_extensions"` part takes a dict with the name of extensions and whether they are loaded or not.
+It is one of the config values which is now stored on server side.

-There is a way to activate extensions from outside the notebook, but we won't see that for now.
+There is a way to activate extensions from outside the notebook but we won't use that for now.

 ### The extension